aklump/loft_offline/README.md

 ##Summary
 **Provide a mechanism to put a Drupal 7 site into extreme maintenance mode, which includes blocking ALL login by any user including user 1.**

+* Allows for a delayed maintenance mode with optional user alert message.

 ##Installation
 1. Install as usual, see [http://drupal.org/node/70151](http://drupal.org/node/70151) for further information.
+1. Grant the following permission to all roles you wish to be alerted for pending maintenance _View advance warning_.
+1. You may configure settings at admin/config/system/variable

+## Warning
+Once the site has gone offline, it can only be brought back using either Drush or directly modifying the database.
+Examples are shown below.

 ##Configuration with Drush
-To take the site offline including blocking all logins by ALL users, use:
+To immediately take the site offline including blocking all logins by ALL users, use:

     drush vset loft_offline 1

 Then to bring it back online:

     drush vdel loft_offline

+To take the site offline in 10 minutes specify the number of seconds like this:

+    drush vset loft_offline 600

+**Be aware that you must refresh a drupal page after bringing the site online again, before you can setup a new delay.** _Technically speaking, merely setting the variable to 0 is not enough to bring the site online, you have to load a page._

 ## Configuration using MySQL
 Drush is certainly the easier way to configure this module, however if you don't have access to Drush you can make direct queries to a MySQL database using the following.